martapolii/www.martapolii.com/documentation/MERNbackend.md

 #5 Implement a user model with mongoose
 1. Setting up Mongoose
 yarn add mongoose
-- update server.js toimport the mongoose module
+- update server.js to import the mongoose module. configure it so that it uses native ES6 promises, use it to handle the connection to the MongoDB database
+- Create a template.js file in the root